We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 The best flies all have something in common—they are simple, easy to tie, and realistic enough to fool even the wariest fish.
 But throughout the history of fly fishing, flies have always been limited by available materials.
 Luckily, in 2023 there are more materials than ever, resulting in truly innovative patterns.

 It can be intimidating to determine which flies catch fish and which flies catch fishermen due to the abundant materials and patterns available.
-I dissected many new patterns that hit the market in 2021 based on materials, durability, and fishability.
-One of my top picks is sure to help every angler trick their next fish of a lifetime.
+I dissected many new patterns that hit the market in 2023 based on materials, durability, and fishability.
+My top picks are sure to help nearly every angler trick their next fish of a lifetime.

 Best New Dry Fly for Wary Trout: Antonio’s Adult

 - Materials: CDC, Coq De Leon, Squirrel Body